Admission deadlines: Fall - January 15

 The Test of English as a Foreign Language (TOEFL) or the Academic International English Language Testing System (IELTS) is required of all applicants except those who hold a bachelor’s, master’s, or doctoral degree from a college or university in the United States or from an institution located in a country in which English is the official language, provided English was the language of instruction.
 Minimum scores:

-- Academic IELTS: an overall band score of 6.0 with no individual score below 5.0; applicants requesting funding consideration must have an overall band score of 7.0 with no individual score below 6.0
+- Academic IELTS: an overall band score of 6.5 with no individual score below 6.0; or

 - PTE Academic: 53; applicants requesting funding consideration must have 68.